Extension Logo

 • Black ash is a cultural and ecological keystone species in northern Minnesota and is an essential part of Minnesota’s forests.
 If ash is present in your woodland, learn how you can manage ash woodlands in response to emerald ash borer.

-• Slippery elm (Ulmus rubra) is also predicted to do well but is susceptible to Dutch elm disease.
+• Slippery elm (Ulmus rubra) is also projected to do well but is susceptible to Dutch elm disease.
 With no disease-resistant cultivars of slippery elm currently available, landowners should be cautious in choosing where to encourage this tree.

-• White spruce (Picea glauca) and Eastern white pine (Pinus strobus) are predicted to be vulnerable to a changing climate in this ecoregion.
+• White spruce (Picea glauca) and Eastern white pine (Pinus strobus) are projected to be vulnerable to a changing climate in this ecoregion.
 These species both prefer medium to coarse, well-drained soil.
 Choose sites with full sun to support the establishment of seedlings.

 • For Eastern white pine, consider bud capping or adding tree tubes to protect the seedlings if local deer populations are high.
 You may also remove the lower branches as the white pine ages to reduce the risk of white pine blister rust